-My Dad recently turned 95 years old and my sisters and I decided to make him Spaghetti Carbonara, an old favourite of his.
+Try this 20-minute easy Spaghetti Carbonara with spinach and fresh tomatoes for a healthy summer meal in a bowl.
+A bacon-y, cheesy taste of summer.My Dad recently turned 95 years old and my sisters and I decided to make him Spaghetti Carbonara, an old favorite of his.
 He loved it.
 It brought back memories as food often does.

 I’ve always found Spaghetti Carbonara to be a bit “beige” looking.
-Since I love vibrant colours, I decided to add some some baby spinach and fresh tomatoes (local tomatoes that actually taste like tomatoes should – fresh picked from the garden or field – I wait for these all year).
+Since I love vibrant colors, I decided to add some some baby spinach and fresh tomatoes (local tomatoes that actually taste like tomatoes should – fresh picked from the garden or field – I wait for these all year).
 I’ve convinced myself that this update adds a touch of healthiness to the dish as well.